vahand/OpenLibrary/README.md

   "available":true
 }
 ```
+#### 2. Get all books

-2. Then, all books of the Library reserve can be retrieved with the following command:
+Then, all books of the Library reserve can be retrieved with the following command:
 ```bash
 curl -X GET http://localhost:8080/api/books \
 -H 'Content-Type: application/json' \